kubernetes-sigs/gateway-api/site-src/guides/http-header-modifier.md

 # HTTP Header Modifiers

-[HTTPRoute resources](/api-types/httproute) can issue modify the headers of HTTP requests, as well as their responses from clients.
+[HTTPRoute resources](/api-types/httproute) can modify the headers of HTTP requests and the HTTP responses from clients.
-There are two types of [filters](/api-types/httproute#filters-optional): `RequestHeaderModifier` and `ResponseHeaderModifier`.
+There are two types of [filters](/api-types/httproute#filters-optional) available to meet these requirements: `RequestHeaderModifier` and `ResponseHeaderModifier`.

 This guide shows how to use these features.